Trivia: Sonic the Hedgehog CD

 - Cross-Dressing Voices: A few phrases Sonic says in this game weren't voiced by a man.
-Rather, it's Keiko Utoku, the lead singer of "You Can Do Anything"/"Cosmic Eternity".
+Rather, it's Keiko Utoku, the lead singer of the band that did the music, Dreams Come True.

 - Development Gag: During the Special Stages from unfinished pre-releases, a Engrishy message appears on the screen, telling the programmers to wake up and finish their jobs.

 - The secret Special Stage is sometimes called "Eggman's Bathtub".

 - Some people change what "CD" stands for in the 2011 version, such as "Completely Digital" or "Console Download".

 - Another more well known one is "Toot Toot Sonic Warrior" for the Japanese/PAL opening theme.

 - Keep Circulating the Tapes: The original Sega CD version suffered from this.note It was originally going to be included with Sonic Mega Collection, for example, but was left out because Sega was unable to emulate the Sega CD due to missing documentation.
 They eventually released it as part of Sonic Gems Collection, but this was based on the PC version due to said emulation issues.
 They eventually decided to hire The Taxman to just recode it from scratch for the 2011 rerelease.

 - Killer App: If it wasn't one for the Mega CD/Sega CD, it was one of the closest things it had to one.

 - No Export for You: Not the game itself, but there wasn't a release in America that contained the original Japanese soundtrack until the 2011 release, which contains both that soundtrack and the American one.
 Rumor has it there were rights issues.
 Ironically, the reason why the 2011 release almost had Japanese soundtrack only is because Word of God has it there are rights issues with the American soundtrack never heard of before.
 This was eventually righted by the time of the release of the remake, and both soundtracks are now available.